sharabanu/Course3Project/README.md

 ##4)Appropriately labels the data set with descriptive variable names.

-#Look at variable names
+-Look at variable names
 names(extractedData)

-#Acc can be replaced with Accelerometer
+-Acc can be replaced with Accelerometer
-#Gyro can be replaced with Gyroscope
+-Gyro can be replaced with Gyroscope
-#BodyBody can be replaced with Body
+-BodyBody can be replaced with Body
-#Mag can be replaced with Magnitude
+-Mag can be replaced with Magnitude
-#Character 'f' can be replaced with Frequency
-#Character 't' can be replaced with Time
+-Character 'f' can be replaced with Frequency -Character 't' can be replaced with Time

 names(extractedData)<-gsub("Acc", "Accelerometer", names(extractedData))
 names(extractedData)<-gsub("Gyro", "Gyroscope", names(extractedData))